Select your language

 Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 The reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

-A reviewer carries out a scientific expertise of author’s materials, so peer reviewrs should be impartial, following the next principles:
+A reviewer carries out a scientific expertise of author’s materials, so peer reviewrs should be impartial, following the following principles:

 2.1.
-Expert assessment should help the author to improve quality of the article text and the head editor to make a decision for publication.
+Expert assessment should help the author to improve the quality of the article text and the head editor to decide for publication.

-2.4. .
-Reviewers should state if they do not have the subject matter expertise required to conduct the review or are able to evaluate only a certain part of the manuscript, clearly outlining the areas in which they have relevant expertise.
+2.4.
+Reviewers should state if they do not have the subject matter expertise required to conduct the review or are able to evaluate only a specific part of the manuscript, clearly outlining the areas in which they have relevant expertise.

 2.5.
-Only agree to review a manuscript if they are fairly confident they can return a review within the proposed or mutually agreed time-frame, informing the journal promptly if they require an extension.
+Only agree to review a manuscript if they are reasonably confident they can return a review within the proposed or mutually agreed time frame, informing the journal promptly if they require an extension.

 2.7.
-Follow journals’ policies on situations they consider to represent a conflict to reviewing.
-If no guidance is provided, they should inform the journal if: they work at the same institution as any of the authors (or will be joining that institution or are applying for a job there); they are or have been recent (e.g. within the past 3 years) mentors, mentees, close collaborators or joint grant holders; they have a close personal relationship with any of the authors.
+Follow journals’ policies on situations they consider to represent a conflict to review.
+If no guidance is provided, they should inform the journal if they work at the same institution as any of the authors (or will be joining that institution or are applying for a job there); they are or have been recent (e.g., within the past 3 years) mentors, mentees, close collaborators or joint grant holders; they have a close personal relationship with any of the authors.

 2.8.
 Review afresh any manuscript they have previously reviewed for another journal as it may have changed between the two submissions and the journals’ criteria for evaluation and acceptance may be different.